Configuring Your Site for Facebook Instant Articles

 Step 5.
 Getting Approved

 The process of getting approved for Instant Articles takes a little bit of time.
-You'll need to submit 10 articles and approval can take anywhere from 3–5 business days.
+You'll need to submit 10 articles and approval can take 30 days or more.
 Facebook will notify you once you're approved for publishing.

 In your Facebook Page's Publishing Tools, make sure there are no errors with the articles you're trying to submit.
 If you have questions about any errors that come up, please contact your RebelMouse Account Manager and we'll help you solve them.